eScienceLab/HDR-UK-Hackathon-2025/README.md

         foaf:mbox <mailto:jane.doe@example.org>
     ] .
 ```
-We can use TTL to convert RO Crate metadata into structured RDF for Knowledge Graphs to enables semantic search, interoperability, and linked data integration.
+We can use TTL to convert RO-Crate metadata into structured RDF for Knowledge Graphs to enables semantic search, interoperability, and linked data integration.

 An example TTL file is provided in the `bin` directory:
 - `ttl` contains a collection of RO-Crates from WorkflowHub.